Home Expeditions What to Expect on an Expedition Cruise

 Considerably better than most people expect

 Modern purpose-built expedition ships take food seriously.
-Three full meals daily are served — a substantial buffet breakfast, a sit-down or buffet lunch, and a plated three-course dinner.
+Three full meals daily are served — substantial buffet breakfast, lunch, and plated three-course dinner.
 The kitchen team works to a level appropriate for the charter rate of the vessel, and dietary requirements are accommodated as standard.
 The dining room on a small ship with 100 passengers has a quality of conversation and intimacy that no large cruise ship replicates.
 Wine and spirits are available and good; the cellar on a well-run expedition ship is not an afterthought.

 The Other Passengers